Gravitoelectromagnetism: Higher-order effects

 Some higher-order gravitomagnetic effects can reproduce effects reminiscent of the interactions of more conventional polarized charges.
 For instance, if two wheels are spun on a common axis, the mutual gravitational attraction between the two wheels will be greater if they spin in opposite directions than in the same direction.
 This can be expressed as an attractive or repulsive gravitomagnetic component.

 Gravitomagnetic arguments also predict that a flexible or fluid toroidal mass undergoing minor axis rotational acceleration (accelerating "smoke ring" rotation) will tend to pull matter through the throat (a case of rotational frame dragging, acting through the throat).
 In theory, this configuration might be used for accelerating objects (through the throat) without such objects experiencing any g-forces.

-Consider a toroidal mass with two degrees of rotation (both major axis and minor-axis spin, both turning inside out and revolving).
-This represents a "special case" in which gravitomagnetic effects generate a chiral corkscrew-like gravitational field around the object.
+Consider a toroidal mass with two degrees of rotation: major-axis spin (rotation around the throat) and minor-axis spin ("smoke ring" rotation).
+This represents a case in which gravitomagnetic effects generate a chiral corkscrew-like gravitational field around the object.
 The reaction forces to dragging at the inner and outer equators would normally be expected to be equal and opposite in magnitude and direction respectively in the simpler case involving only minor-axis spin.
-When both rotations are applied simultaneously, these two sets of reaction forces can be said to occur at different depths in a radial Coriolis field that extends across the rotating torus, making it more difficult to establish that cancellation is complete.

-Modelling this complex behaviour as a curved spacetime problem has yet to be done and is believed to be very difficult.
+When both rotations are applied simultaneously, these two sets of reaction forces can be said to occur at different depths in a radial Coriolis field that extends across the rotating torus, making it more difficult to establish whether cancellation is complete.
+Modelling this complex behaviour as a curved spacetime problem has yet to be done.